Armed robbers assault Olympic cyclist Mark Cavendish and threaten his wife

 “At knifepoint they proceeded to ransack our belongings,” he said.

-None of the family sustained serious injuries and the burglars left, stealing a Louis Vuitton suitcase and two high-value watches, the force said.
+None of the family sustained serious injuries and the burglars left, stealing a Luis Vuitton suitcase and two high-value watches, the force said.

 As police released images of people police want to speak to in connection with the raid, Cavendish said in a statement: “As I’m sure you will understand, this incident has left our family extremely distressed – not just myself and Peta but our children as well, who feared for their lives and are now struggling with the after-effects.